An easy and simple product guide to blogging resources and products that have helped me get set up and look like a pro.

 After much avoidance because of the price tag, I bought Adobe Creative Cloud.
 It’s $50 a month and it gives you access to many graphic and editing softwares, two of which are Lightroom and Photoshop.
 I cringe when I think about the price, but the quality and capability are far superior.

 You can try all three of these programs as a trial and see if they fit what you’re trying to do.
-Aside from these, the last option I know about is PowerPoint, but that will be limited but you can make it work with some hacks.
+Aside from these, the last option I know about is PowerPoint.
+It’ll be limited, but you can make it work with some hacks.
 It all depends on what you’re trying to do.

 I mention the Tasty Food Photography ebook later for purchase, but the Food Photography Blog by Christina Peters has been really helpful as well.
 She offers great freebies for subscribing to her, and she’s been in the food photography biz for 20+ years!

 - Chelsea Lords from Chelsea’s Messy Apron wrote an ebook called How I Made $40k My First Year of Blogging.
-I had already been set up for 6 months when I bought this ebook but I learned so much from it: super helpful tips to get traffic to your blog!
+I had already been set up for 6 months when I bought this ebook but I learned so much from it.
+Super helpful tips to get traffic to your blog, but that’s already included if you sign up with Food Blogger Pro!
 She did a really good job writing this and giving insight to her first year’s journey.

 - Lindsay Ostrom from Pinch of Yum wrote the ebook Tasty Food Photography.
 I truly don’t think it could be any better!
-It’s to-the-point, concise, extremely helpful and easy to understand; well worth the $30!
-My photos improved immediately.
+It’s to-the-point, concise, extremely helpful and easy to understand; well worth the $29!
+My photos improved immediately!
 You also get access to video tutorials on how to edit in Lightroom and Photoshop.

 There are many free apps to choose from, and WP Recipe Maker has a free version as well that’s perfectly fine.
 I upgraded to the WP Recipe Maker Elite Package because I really wanted those features for my viewers (mainly the meal planning option).
 The product is fully customizable and their customer service is fantastic!
 I truly have never loved a brand more, except maybe Krispy Kreme as a kid.
 Tasty Recipes is also a good option.
 It was created by PinchofYum and has features similar to WP Recipe Maker.